bobvanluijt/bobvanluijt.github.io/_posts/2016-02-06-why-every-programmer-should-play-nethack.md

 ---
 layout: post
-permalink: Google’s Answer to the Internet of Things img : "2.jpeg" title : "Google’s Answer to the Internet of Things"
+permalink: Googles Answer to the Internet of Things img : "2.jpeg" title : "Googles Answer to the Internet of Things"
 sub-title: "An article about Google products Brillo and Weave"
 ---
+AMJAD